larammerce/docs/8.x/getting-started/contributing.md

 The following is a brief description of how to participate in Larammerce.

 #### Team rules
+___

-***1.*** Team Larammerce sprints are now once every **two weeks**, if you are given a user story you have two weeks to execute the desired user story, but this does not mean that you end-user stories at the end to run a 30% sprint, team members have to tell a series of user stories every weekend.
+**1.** Team Larammerce sprints are now once every **two weeks**, if you are given a user story you have two weeks to execute the desired user story, but this does not mean that you end-user stories at the end to run a 30% sprint, team members have to tell a series of user stories every weekend.

-***2.*** Presently, Larammerce has an average of 8 points for the user history to do.
+**2.** Presently, Larammerce has an average of 8 points for the user history to do.

-***3.*** Team members must have completed **(8 pts)** merge requests by the end of each week, and this is an important rule in the Larammerce team.
+**3.** Team members must have completed **(8 pts)** merge requests by the end of each week, and this is an important rule in the Larammerce team.

-***4.*** At least one **commit** must be made for each **task**.
+**4.** At least one **commit** must be made for each **task**.

-***5.*** Team members must have at least one committed by **Friday night** to be tested by the team tester on **Saturday morning**.
+**5.** Team members must have at least one committed by **Friday night** to be tested by the team tester on **Saturday morning**.

-***6.*** On the **Saturday morning** before the meeting, team members should review 10 to 15 backlog user stories and prepare their comments and questions for the meeting.
+**6.** On the **Saturday morning** before the meeting, team members should review 10 to 15 backlog user stories and prepare their comments and questions for the meeting.

-***7.*** After performing the user story, the person testing the user story, or the team members' code, moves the user story from the ready for test column to the closed column if there is no user story problem.
+**7.** After performing the user story, the person testing the user story, or the team members' code, moves the user story from the ready for test column to the closed column if there is no user story problem.
 This means that the user story is complete.

-***8.*** Also, after Monday sessions, which are in scrum mode, each member of the team is required to add user story-related tasks.
+**8.** Also, after Monday sessions, which are in scrum mode, each member of the team is required to add user story-related tasks.

-***9.*** Finally, you enter the payment cycle discussion where Larammerce pays you based on the number of points ([Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number)) done.
+**9.** Finally, you enter the payment cycle discussion where Larammerce pays you based on the number of points "[Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number)" done.

-***10.*** For every document that is written and placed in the documentation section of the Larammerce site, the members of the Larammerce team are obliged to read it.
+**10.** For every document that is written and placed in the documentation section of the Larammerce site, the members of the Larammerce team are obliged to read it.